The Purchase Contract – The Critical First Step

 4. Seller Warranties and Responsibilities

 When a business is sold, a seller generally makes certain promises to the buyer.
 These promises are known as warranties.
 Warranties are a means of protecting a buyer against hidden threats or liabilities that devalue a business or its assets.
-Since most buyers are not aware of the issues that are covered in a standard warranty, it is important to have an attorney give the warranty protections close attention and detail.
+Since most buyers are not aware of standard warranties in a business sale and purchase, it is important to have an attorney give the warranty protections close attention and detail in the contract.

-Sellers often have responsibilities that must be taken care of before the final closing, most of which relate to business operations prior to closing.
+Sellers often have affirmative contract obligations to the purchase that must be taken care of before final closing, many of which relate to pre-closing business operations.
 Buyers should require assurances that the business they are buying today is everything they have been told to be true.

 5. A Non-Compete Clause and Dispute Arbitration / Mediation Provisions